Skip to main content

 Subscription Re-registration

-On reconnect, the client re-registers all active subscriptions.
+On reconnect, the client re-registers all active query subscriptions.
 Each subscription tracks:

 • Function name and arguments